sighupio/fury-getting-started/fury-on-eks/README.md

 furyctl bootstrap apply
 ```

 > 📝 This phase may take some minutes.
-> You can inspect the logs at: `infrastructure/bootstrap/bootstrap/logs/terraform.logs`.
+> Real time logs are available at: `infrastructure/bootstrap/bootstrap/logs/terraform.logs`.

 3. When the `furyctl bootstrap apply` completes, inspect the output: